nicolvisser/react-audio-spectrogram-player/README.md

 Note: At the moment, you still need to compute the spectrogram yourself and pass it to the component via the `src` prop.

+If you use Python, there is also a jupyter widged based on this component.
+You can find it [here](https://pypi.org/project/speechwidgets/).

 ## Preview

 See the [demo](https://react-audio-spectrogram-player.netlify.app/).